jltk/local-startpage/README.md

 + No database needed ([Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API))
 + Data doesn't get deleted when closing your browser or clearing browser cache

-I made this to get around having to edit links in my HTML file via text editor.
+I made this to get around having to edit links in my HTML file via text editor; will continuously improve and update.

 ---